git/git.github.io/rev_news/drafts/edition-108.md

 __Various__

 - The Git project has been accepted as a [Mentor Organization](https://summerofcode.withgoogle.com/programs/2024/organizations/git) for Google Summer of Code (GSoC) 2024.
-We could still add project ideas to our [idea page](https://git.github.io/SoC-2024-Ideas/) and volunteers to (co-)mentor are still welcome.
-Feel free to chime in [the corresponding thread](https://public-inbox.org/git/1de82b27-116a-450e-98c0-52eb65a8f608@gmail.com/).
+We could still add project ideas to our [idea page](https://git.github.io/SoC-2024-Ideas/), and volunteers to (co-)mentor are still welcome.
+Feel free to chime in in [the corresponding thread](https://public-inbox.org/git/1de82b27-116a-450e-98c0-52eb65a8f608@gmail.com/).
 Also, feel free to spread the word about Git's participation.
 + [Highlights from Git 2.44](https://github.blog/2024-02-23-highlights-from-git-2-44/)
   by Taylor Blau on GitHub Blog.
 + [GitLab's contributions to Git 2.44.0](https://about.gitlab.com/blog/2024/02/26/gitlabs-contributions-to-git-2-44-0/)